Genivia/ugrep/README.md

             followed by a newline `%~'.
 If -P is specified, FORMAT may include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
 A `%%' outputs `%'.
 See `ugrep --help format' and `man ugrep' section FORMAT for details.
+When option -o is specified, option -u is also enabled.
 Context options -A, -B, -C and -y are ignored.
     -P, --perl-regexp
             Interpret PATTERN as a Perl regular expression.

 Use option `-P` to use group captures and backreferences.
-Capturing groups in regex patterns are parenthesized expressions `(pattern)` and the first is referenced in `FORMAT` by `%1`, the second by `%2` and so on.
+Capturing groups in regex patterns are parenthesized expressions `(pattern)`.
+The first group is referenced in `FORMAT` by `%1`, the second by `%2` and so on.
 Named captures are of the form `(?<NAME>pattern)` and are referenced in `FORMAT` by `%[NAME]#`.